 Surprisingly, only 26 per cent of Canadians say they have identity theft protection or insurance.* For those who do, be sure to review your coverage with your insurance broker to understand what’s included in your policy.
 At Johnson Insurance, we’re here to help protect you by offering identity theft coverage in all home insurance policies.
 To learn more about home insurance through Johnson, give us a call or visit our home insurance page.

-* According to a recent survey commissioned by Johnson Insurance, a leading property insurer offering identity theft coverage.
+* According to a recent survey commissioned by Johnson Insurance.

 About the survey: